BDM MCC LOAN FOR COHESION SMES & MIDCAPS

-Projektträger – zwischengeschaltetes FinanzinstitutBDM BANCA SPA,MEDIOCREDITO CENTRALE - BANCA DEL MEZZOGIORNO SPA
+Promoteur – Intermédiaire FinancierBDM BANCA SPA,MEDIOCREDITO CENTRALE - BANCA DEL MEZZOGIORNO SPA

 This funding line for Medio Credito Centrale Banca del Mezzogiorno Group (MCC - BdM) will support small and medium sized enterprises (SMEs) and Mid-Caps in Italian cohesion regions.
 30% of the total new loan portfolio that MCC - BdM commits to originate will be allocated to the agriculture and bioeconomy sectors.
 While the operation sets a 60% cohesion target, it is reasonably expected that the real allocation to businesses in Italian cohesion regions will exceed this threshold.